openvinotoolkit/model_server/docs/accelerators.md

 ## Using Multi-Device Plugin

-If you have multiple inference devices available (e.g. GPU and CPU) you can increase inference throughput by enabling the Multi-Device Plugin.
+If you have multiple inference devices available (e.g. GPU, CPU, and NPU) you can increase inference throughput by enabling the Multi-Device Plugin.
 It distributes Inference requests among multiple devices, balancing out the load.
 For more detailed information read OpenVINO’s [Multi-Device plugin documentation](https://docs.openvino.ai/2024/documentation/legacy-features/multi-device.html) documentation.

 To use this feature in OpenVINO Model Server, you can choose one of two ways: